 We moved in together, trying to make a normal family, which had been my ideal, even if I began to realise I wasn’t well suited to this normal life I’d figured I needed.

-Maybe everyone should talk more about there lives, take a moment to write their own stories down, to not think of their them as small and valueless, but as a fable, an epic, a movie, having just as much value and importance as any other, all lives weighing far more than the one living them can ever know.
+Maybe everyone should talk more about their lives, take a moment to write their own stories down, to not think of them as small and valueless, but as a fable, an epic, a movie, having just as much value and importance as any other, all lives weighing far more than the one living them can ever know.

 LEAVE A COMMENT

 Comments are moderated.
 They will be published only if they add to the discussion in a constructive way.
 If you disagree, please be polite.
 We all want to learn from each other here.